CeresBarros/SpaDES4Dummies/docs/Part1_DummyModel.md

 However, keep in mind that this can make the simulation flow hard to follow, debug and change when additional modules are added.

 The second module we created generates yearly temperatures.
-Apart from different objects and functions names, this module also has the template raster R as required input object.
+Apart from different objects and functions names, this module also has the template raster `r` as required input object.
-Recall that R is created during the `.inputObjects` of the *speciesAbundance* module.
+Recall that `r` is created during the `.inputObjects` of the *speciesAbundance* module.
-When the two modules are linked, this object will not be created twice because `suppliedElsewhere("r")` will tell the *temperature* module that R will be supplied by another module.
+When the two modules are linked, this object will not be created twice because `suppliedElsewhere("r")` will tell the *temperature* module that \`r\` will be supplied by another module.
 This may appear trivial in this example, but it can be extremely useful when inuts are heavy objects that require lengthy computations to be produces.

 This is how we set up the `temperature.R` script looks like: